kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 inherit from other objects.
 However, for certain query dialects, the compiler needs concrete inheritance information to emit the right query.

-To model concrete inheritance. we use GraphQL unions to create an union that encompass an object's subclasses and a :code:`type_equivalence_hints` parameter to signify that object is equivalent to the GraphQL union.
+To model concrete inheritance. we use GraphQL unions that encompass an object's subclasses and a :code:`type_equivalence_hints` parameter to signify that object is equivalent to the GraphQL union.
 Let's look at an example:

 Suppose :code:`Food` and :code:`Species` are concrete types and :code:`Food` is a superclass of :code:`Species`.
-Then the schema generation function will generate the following type in the schema
+Then for instance the OrientDB schema generation function would generate an union class in the schema

 .. code::